DJ LeMahieu Player Props: Yankees vs. Dodgers

-DJ LeMahieu -- with an on-base percentage of .205 in his past 10 games, 103 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on June 2 at 10:10 PM ET.
+DJ LeMahieu -- .186 average over his past 10 games -- will be in action for the New York Yankees against the Los Angeles Dodgers, with Michael Grove on the mound, on June 3 at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Mariners.
+In his last game he had a one-hit showing (1-for-4) against the Mariners.

 DJ LeMahieu Game Info & Props vs. the Dodgers